Akinaru/krunker_cheat/README.md

-Cheat that unlock skins on krunker.IO !
+Browser extension Cheat that unlock skins on krunker.IO !

 WARN: Only client side !